-If you are a rent-geared-to-income household and you are living in a unit that is too large for your household as outlined in the City of Toronto's Occupancy Standards, you will be added to Toronto Community Housing's internal transfer waiting list.
+If you are a rent-geared-to-income household and you are living in a unit that is too large for your household as outlined in the City of Toronto's Occupancy Standards, you will be added to Toronto Community Housing's internal transfer waiting list with an overhoused priority.
 Staff will work with you to find a unit that is the right size for your household.

 If your household is overhoused for more than a year, your household will also be added to the centralized waiting list at Housing Connections.
 You will then be asked to choose locations from a minimum of five housing providers other than Toronto Community Housing.

 If you have been overhoused for 12 months or longer and have refused three offers from either the internal transfer waiting list or the centralized waiting list at Housing Connections, or a combination of offers from both lists (e.g. two offers from Toronto Community Housing and one offer from Housing Connections), you may lose your rent-geared-to-income (RGI) subsidy.
 Also, if you refuse to choose five housing providers other than Toronto Community Housing on the centralized waiting list at Housing Connections, or if you remove your transfer application from the centralized waiting list at Housing Connections, you may lose your RGI subsidy.
 A household that loses their subsidy must pay the market rent and may remain in their unit.

 The City of Toronto's Occupancy Standards